Why do so many people roll their eyes whenever you start talking about project governance to people?

 In some cases, we can even be fortunate enough to get involved in designing how governance operates – after all, it is a business process and definitely needs optimising!

 I say “fortunate enough”, because I have become passionate about governance being done right.
 Especially now that I am working as a consultant to BA practices!
 I’ve seen too many situations where the BA team has to bend to fit into a broken process; whereas we should be part of the solution rather than perpetuating the problem.

 I want governance to become lighter, leaner, more agile, more focused on good decision-making and less focused on telling experienced practitioners in different disciplines what detailed steps they should take to do their own work.

 In short, I want to bring sexy back to governance.
-If this sounds good to you or you want to learn more … come to my session on ’Fifty Shades of Governance’ at BA Development Day in Wellington (November 2012) or hit me up for a coffee in Auckland or Wellington (I love trim flat whites), and watch out for a follow-up blog post after the conference where I will be sharing the presentation with you as well.
+If this sounds good to you or you want to learn more … check out my conference session on ’Fifty Shades of Governance’ or hit me up for a coffee in Auckland or Wellington (I love trim flat whites), and watch out for follow-up blog posts.